 Download one of my Interactive Digital-PDF Games.

 Try a game out for FREE!
-Just click the picture below!
+Just click the pictures below!

 If you’re ready to upgrade your reading games, check out this money-saving bundle.
 It contains 10 fiction reading PDF games and 10 nonfiction reading PDF games.
-Every game in this set comes with a printable version, AND every game will be going digital during the 2020-2021 school year.
+Every game in this set comes with a printable version, a PDF interactive version, and a digital (Google Forms).
+This gives you flexibility as a teacher to choose the format you’d love to use!

 - Open up Google Classroom™ and select the Classwork tab